kyma-project/community/capabilities/eventing.md

 ## Vision

-* Enable customers to plug in messaging middleware that fits their requirements best as well as to run multiple messaging implementations in paralell.
+* Enable customers to plug in messaging middleware that fits their requirements best as well as to run multiple messaging implementations in parallel.
 * Provide **Health metrics** and **Performance metrics** for Event Bus to enable smooth operations and proactive actions.
 * Provide tooling to enable customers to benchmark Event Bus for their volume or fan-out needs.
 * Align with [CloudEvents specification](https://github.com/cloudevents/spec).